 “…but he that hopes to be a good angler, must not only bring an inquiring, searching, observing wit, but he must bring a large measure of hope and patience, and a love and propensity to the art itself; but having once got and practised it, then doubt not but angling will prove to be so pleasant, that it will prove to be, like virtue, a reward to itself” from The Compleat Angler (Walton, 1653)

 The variety of fishing in terms of species, seasonal and regional differences, available here in Japan is amazing.
 There is no season where all sport fishing is prohibited or made impossible by the weather, and there are fish to catch all year round.
 Another interesting aspect of fishing Japan is the rich history and culture of fishing, and the host of traditional fishing methods and equipment here, often with no equivalent in the West.
 In 2008 I underwent eye surgery, and was unable to go fishing for nearly six months; to pass the time I started learning how to make traditional Japanese bamboo fishing rods from a master craftsman in my neighbourhood.
-This is proving to be a very rewarding hobby and a perfect way to pass the time when the weather is too foul for fishing.
+This is proving to be a very rewarding hobby.
+Another of the great pleasures of the hobby for me is cooking with the fish I have caught.

 One of my dreams is to fish every single prefecture in Japan, the so-called todohfuken…in other words the Tokyo metropolis, Hokkaido, Osaka and Kyoto and the 43 prefectures that comprise the nation.
 I would learn a traditional fishing technique unique to each particular area, try my hand at it and also liberally sample the local specialty food and drink and hopefully take in some of the sights as well.
 So far I have fished twelve regions: the Tokyo Metropolis and Kanagawa, Shizuoka, Chiba, Gunma, Toyama, Ibaragi, Iwate, Aichi, Nagasaki, Kagoshima and Okinawa prefectures.
 On completion I am going to write everything up into a book; whether or not this will be popular in the fishing press remains to be seen but what is certain, is that it will be quite good fun.

 Up until 2008 I had specialised in offshore fishing, but after a visit to the Izu mountains – and snagging some local amago – my mind was opened to freshwater fishing.
 In Winter 2009-10 a regular reader of my blog kindly showed me the basics of fly fishing, and this is another form of angling I am really enjoying and getting into.

-2009 was a very special year for me, as in the summer I not only completed my first bamboo fishing rod, but I made the trip to Uttarakhand state, north India, in pursuit of the noble Himalayan Golden mahseer, and caught a 30lb specimen; it was the journey of a lifetime and a memory I will treasure for life.
+2009 was a very special year for me, as in the summer I not only completed my first bamboo fishing rod, but I made the trip to Uttarakhand, north India, in pursuit of the Himalayan Golden mahseer, and caught a beautiful 30lb specimen; it was the journey of a lifetime and a memory I will treasure for life.
 In the words of Kipling: “There he stood, the Mahseer of the Poonch, beside whom the Tarpon is a Herring and he who catches him can say he is a fisherman”

-Adam Guy 2013
+Adam Guy 2018